Splint for Trigger Finger: Release, Treat & Strengthen

 De Quervain’s Tenosynovitis

 The location of pain differentiates between trigger finger and De Quervain’s tenosynovitis.
-Trigger finger affects the tendons of the hand, while pain or tenderness arising at the base of your thumb is called de Quervain’s tenosynovitis.
+Trigger finger affects the tendons in the hand, whereas de Quervain’s tenosynovitis causes pain or tenderness at the base of your thumb.

 Treatment